-In the table above, there is a €nil deduction for ring-fenced funds on 31 December 2023 (2022: €nil).
+In the table above, there is a €nil deduction for ring-fenced funds on 31 December 2024 (2023: €nil).
 This relates to the excess of the surplus over the SCR in our ring-fenced Participating Funds.

-For our pension schemes, the excess of liabilities over assets is €0.0m (2022: €0.0m).
+For our pension schemes, the excess of liabilities over assets is €nil (2023: €nil)).
 We show this on the balance sheet as a liability, and so it does not result in any additional available assets.
 As a result, we do not need to make any deductions to Own Funds relating to these pension schemes.